AbdullahAlhussein/Read-Certificate-Information-From-USB-Token_PKI/README.md

  USB token based certificates are an implementation of PKCS#11, one of the Public-Key Cryptography Standards.
 Digital signature certificates are issued by a Certificate Authority (CA).

 ---
+## PKCS#11

+The PKCS #11 standard defines a platform-independent API to cryptographic tokens, such as hardware security modules (HSM) and smart cards.

+The API defines most commonly used cryptographic object types (RSA keys, X.509 Certificates, DES/Triple DES keys, etc.) and all the functions needed to use, create/generate, modify and delete those objects [Read mor pkcs11]( https://docs.oracle.com/javase/7/docs/technotes/guides/security/p11guide.html#Intro).

+---
 ##	Read certificate information from token, such as:

 A.	Issuer